 “Gordon Hill had only been a professional for two months,” recalled Eamon Dunphy in Only A Game? - “but he made a mistake when he told us he was a great tennis player.”

-On a pre-season Millwall tour to Bournemouth, Hill received calls from team-mates pretending to be tennis journalists.
-As his mates prepared for a night out, the future Manchester United winger was left slouched in the hotel lobby in his tennis whites, waiting for a TV crew which never arrived.
+On a pre-season Millwall tour to Bournemouth, Hill received calls from teammates pretending to be tennis journalists.
+As his mates prepared for a night out, the future Manchester United winger was left slouched in the hotel lobby in his tennis whites... waiting for a TV crew that never arrived.

 8. Gerd Muller: Der Bomber silenced

 After arriving at Bayern Munich, Muller was disturbed to find that none of his team-mates wanted to speak to him.
 “It was like I was invisible,” admitted Der Bomber.